AnasFaaiz/PokeDexBot/README.md

 Want to contribute?
 Feel free to fork the repo and submit a pull request!

+## 📜 License

+This project is licensed under the MIT License – see the LICENSE file for details.

 ---

 💬 **Join the Community!** Have suggestions or need help?
 Join our **Discord Server**: [https://discord.gg/5ZfSbxrNeK]